MohamedAbdulHameed/DFT/CIF-Tutorial/README.md

 ***This tutorial is largely based on Stefaan Cottenier's course: [Computational Materials Physics](https://compmatphys.epotentia.com/), and can be treated as my personal lecture notes of the course.***

-- Use the following template making the necessary changes:
+- Use the following template making the necessary adjustments:
 ```
 #===============================================================================
 # General-purpose P1 CIF